-In this class, students learn the basic terminology and practices of both residential construction and cabinetmaking.
-Students will learn the proper use of tools and their applications.
-Quality construction techniques, fasteners, hinge installation and finishing practices will be stressed.
-Dove tail drawer and shaper door are each a requirement that must be done on a project.
-Safety practices will be taught.
+In this class, students learn the basic terminology and practices of construction along with furniture building and cabinetmaking.
+Safe work practices will be instructed and followed.
+Students will learn the proper use of construction and woodworking tools and their applications.
+Construction practices taught will include wall framing, stair construction, floor construction, rafter construction, exterior finishing and finish carpentry.
+Students will be introduced to other aspects of Building Trades such as Plumbing and Electrical.
+Students will be introduced to the principles and practices of furniture building and cabinetmaking.
+Students will construct their own furniture and cabinetmaking projects.
 Note: A student who fails 1st Semester will have a conference with an administrator, the teacher, and a parent to discuss continued enrollment 2nd Semester.
+Materials Required: Safety glasses, tape measure, and wood glue bottle, along with materials for projects.
+Fees: \$35